If your vehicle is written off by an insurer

 This is to minimise the risk of unsafe vehicles getting back on the road.

-The insurer will complete the cancellation paperwork.
-If you continue to receive licence (rego) reminder notices after you believe the insurer has cancelled the vehicle, give them a call to confirm they have completed the paperwork – if the vehicle has been cancelled you shouldn’t be receiving these notices.
+If you still get licence (rego) reminder notices after you believe the insurer has cancelled the vehicle, give them a call to confirm they've completed the paperwork – if the vehicle has been cancelled you shouldn’t be receiving these notices.

 Unused vehicle licence or road user charges

-A refund of any unused vehicle licence or road user charges will be sent to the person registered in respect of the vehicle.
+A refund of any unused vehicle licence or road user charges will be sent to the registered person.

 When an insurer cancels a vehicle’s registration they are deemed by law to be the registered person at the time of cancellation.
 This means the refund of the unused portion of the vehicle licence or road user charges is refunded to the insurer.